mkf/log1/content/tin5-Apr9am.md

 It felt like a very bad waste of time and a worthless experience.

-The excercise supposedly evolved from
+The task supposedly evolved from

 > Template webpage for 5th class of Internet Technologies course.
 >